-Rule 1106.1 is proposed to be rescinded and Rule 1106 will subsume the requirements of Rule 1106.1 - Pleasure Craft Coating Operations, while also revising VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings in order to align limits with U.S. EPA Control Techniques Guidelines and other California APCD's/AQMD's, and adding new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant.
-The proposed amendment also adds provisions for pollution prevention measures, enhanced enforceability, and to promote clarity and consistency.
+Rule 1106.1 is proposed to be rescinded and Proposed Amended Rule 1106 will subsume the requirements of Rule 1106.1 - Pleasure Craft Coating Operations, while also revising VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings in order to align limits with U.S. EPA Control Techniques Guidelines and other California APCD's/AQMD's, and adding new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant.
+The proposed amendment also prohibits possession and sale of non-compliant coatings and establishes requirements for transfer efficiency, labeling, recordkeeping and reporting.